 Associate in Insurance Services is a professional designation awarded by the Insurance Institute of America (IIA) upon successful completion of four national exams, one specifically designed for this program and the three examinations in the IIA Program in General Insurance.
 The program leading to this designation consists of one course in total quality management for insurance personnel with an exam made available on demand and the three general insurance courses, together with those exams.

-.
+Bodily Injury Liability is one part of liability insurance.
 Bodily Injury Liability coverage pays for injuries and death to people involved in an accident that you are responsible for.
 Bodily Injury Liability coverage also pays for the costs of your legal defense if you are sued.

 Certified Insurance Counselor (CIC) is an insurance agent professional certification designation.
 The CIC certification program was started by the National Alliance for Insurance Education & Research in Austin, Texas in 1969.